-2.1 2016 STREAM FLOW FORECASTS
+2.1 2017 STREAM FLOW FORECASTS

-2.1.1 2016 RIO GRANDE STREAM FLOW FORECAST
+2.1.1 2017 RIO GRANDE STREAM FLOW FORECAST

-As indicated in Appendix 1 of the Plan of Water Management for Special Improvement District No. 1 of the Rio Grande Water Conservation District , a copy of the April 1, 2016 USDA NRCS National Water & Climate Center (NRCS) forecast for stream flows of the Rio Grande Basin in Colorado is required for the estimate of recharge in Subdistrict #1 that offsets groundwater consumption based upon hydrologic conditions for the current Plan Year.
-In addition to the NRCS Forecast, the Division #3 Division Engineer's April 7, 2016 estimate of the annual flow of the Rio Grande at the index gage is required to assist in projecting hydrologic conditions of the Rio Grande for the current Plan Year.
-The Division #3 Division Engineer has elected to utilize a hybrid of both the NRCS Forecast and the National Weather Service Forecast for the Rio Grande gage near Del Norte and the Conejos River system in 2016.
-Data collected from the Division #3 Engineer's Rio Grande Compact Ten Day Report on April 7, 2016 estimates the flow for the period April - September 2016 for the Rio Grande gage near Del Norte at 540,000 acre-feet: 520,000 acre-feet of natural flow and 20,000 acre-feet of reservoir releases.
-The 520,000 acre-feet of forecasted natural flow is at or about 100% of average.
+As indicated in Appendix 1 of the Plan of Water Management for Special Improvement District No. 1 of the Rio Grande Water Conservation District, a copy of the April 1, 2017 USDA NRCS National Water & Climate Center (NRCS) forecast for stream flows of the Rio Grande Basin in Colorado is required for the estimate of recharge in Subdistrict #1 that offsets groundwater consumption based upon hydrologic conditions for the current Plan Year.
+In addition to the NRCS Forecast, the Division #3 Division Engineer's estimate of the annual flow of the Rio Grande at the index gage identified in the April 11, 2017 Rio Grande Compact Ten Day Report is required to assist in projecting hydrologic conditions of the Rio Grande for the current Plan Year.
+The Division Engineer's April 11, 2017 forecast are higher for both the Rio Grande gage near Del Norte and the Conejos River system than the NRCS April 1 forecast supporting a higher river flow potential in 2017 then the NRCS is projecting.

-Also, from data contained in the Division #3 Engineer's Rio Grande Compact Ten Day Report, 105,000 acre-feet is added to the April - September hybrid forecast for the Rio Grande near Del Norte gage to obtain the projected annual flow.
-Therefore, using the Division #3 Division

-Engineer's April 7th, 2016 hybrid forecast, the projected annual flow of the Rio Grande at the index gage near Del Norte is 645,000 acre-feet.
+Data collected from the Division #3 Engineer's Rio Grande Compact Ten Day Report on April 11, 2017 estimates the flow for the period April - September for the Rio Grande gage near Del Norte at 645,000.0 acre-feet.
+Also, from data contained in the Division #3 Engineer's Rio Grande Compact Ten Day Report, 115,000 acre-feet is added to the April - September forecast for the Rio Grande near Del Norte gage to obtain the projected annual flow.
+Therefore, using the Division #3 Division Engineer's April 11, 2017 forecast, the projected annual flow of the Rio Grande at the index gage near Del Norte is 760,000 acre-feet and will be the basis for estimating recharge in Subdistrict #1 that offsets groundwater consumption in the 2017 ARP .

-A copy of the 2016 NRCS April 6, 2016 Forecast as well as the April 7, 2016 Division #3 Engineer's Rio Grande Compact Ten Day Report is attached in Appendix C.
+A copy of the NRCS April 1, 2017 Forecast as well as the April 11, 2017 Division #3 Division Engineer's Rio Grande Compact Ten Day Report is attached in Appendix C.

-2.1.2 2016 CONEJOS RIVER STREAM FLOW FORECAST
+2.1.2 2017 CONEJOS RIVER STREAM FLOW FORECAST

-Based on the same forecast document referenced above, the April 7, 2016 forecasts for the Conejos River for the period April - September and the annual values are tabulated below.
-The NRCS forecast as well as the Division #3 Engineer's Rio Grande Compact Ten Day Report for all streams for Rio Grande Basin in Colorado is included in Appendix C.
+Based on the same forecast documents referenced above, the Division #3 Division Engineer's April 11, 2017 forecasts for the Conejos River for the period April - September and the annual values are tabulated below.
+The NRCS forecast as well as the Division #3 Division Engineer's Rio Grande Compact Ten Day Report for the Conejos River Basin in Colorado is included in Appendix C.

-Data contained in the Division #3 Engineer's Rio Grande Compact Ten Day Report indicates that 33,000.0 acre-feet is added to the April - September Division #3 forecast to obtain the total Conejos River basin projected annual flow.
-Table 2.1 includes the forecasted flows for the referenced rivers and the forecast for total projected annual flow during the 2016 calendar year.
+Data contained in the Division #3 Engineer's Rio Grande Compact Ten Day Report indicates that 40,000.0 acre-feet is added to the April - September Division #3 forecast to obtain the total Conejos River basin projected annual flow.
+Table 2.1 includes the forecasted flows for the referenced rivers and the forecast for total projected annual flow during the 2017 calendar year.